 SPACE International Conference 2026 on Housing

 Housing remains one of the most urgent global challenges of our time.
 As affordability crises deepen and climate imperatives intensify, questions around access, equity, and sustainability have become central to the discourse on urban living.
-This conference seeks to explore how design innovation, social policy, and cultural understanding can intersect to create inclusive, resilient, and equitable housing futures.
+This conference explores how design innovation, social policy, and cultural understanding can intersect to create inclusive, resilient, and equitable housing futures.

 The event will bring together architects, urban designers, housing scholars, policymakers, and social researchers to exchange ideas and discuss strategies for reimagining housing beyond the limits of current paradigms.
 Through presentations, case studies, and round-table discussions, participants will investigate the links between design, social justice, and environmental responsibility in the context of global housing systems.

-Our conferences at SPACE Studies provide an engaging and professional platform for academics, practitioners, and industry experts to connect, collaborate, and share innovative research in the fields of architecture, planning, housing studies, and social design, as well as related interdisciplinary areas.
+Our conferences at SPACE Studies provide an engaging and professional platform for academics, practitioners, and industry experts to connect, collaborate, and share innovative research across architecture, planning, housing studies, and related interdisciplinary areas.
 With a strong tradition of successful international events, SPACE Studies upholds high academic and professional standards, ensuring an enriching experience for all participants.
-The International Advisory Board of SPACE Studies includes distinguished scholars and professionals who contribute to shaping the quality and direction of the conferences.

 1: Design and Innovation in Housing